Our child safety code of conduct

 - adhere to the Make-A-Wish Australia Safeguarding Children and Young People Policy at all times; this includes reporting requirements and contacting the police if a child or young person is at immediate risk of abuse (telephone 000)

-Make-A-Wish representatives will not:
+Make-A-Wish representatives must not:

 - engage in any sexual activity with a child or young person that they interact with through Make-A-Wish